 Corps members commit to living by the program's core principles of service, community, spirituality and simple living.

-Program resources will cover the cost of room and board, medical insurance, and travel expenditures to and from the destination country at the start and end of the program.
-A modest monthly stipend and subsidy for in-country travel will also be offered.
+Program resources will cover the cost of room and board, medical insurance, and travel expenditures to and from the Dominican Republic at the start and end of the program.
+Meals are provided at Club de la Costa where the Corps members reside.
+A modest monthly stipend of $120 and a subsidy for in-country travel of $500 are also provided.

 Student Loan Deferment or Forbearance